“The HP Chromebook x2 11 is a well-built detachable tablet with an excellent display and good enough productivity performance and battery life.”

 You want a good display on a tablet given the media consumption you’ll tend to use it for, and the HP Chromebook x2 11 delivers on that score.
 It’s one of the best Chromebook displays I’ve used, and it’s a real strength.

 Two front-firing speakers provide the audio, and they produce serviceable audio.
 The volume was high enough when turned all the way up to share a YouTube video, with only a tiny bit of distortion and clear mids and highs.
-Bass was nonexistent, unsurprisingly, making this a sound system that’s best augmented by a good pair of headphones for music and bingeing Netflix.
+Bass was nonexistent, unsurprisingly, making this a sound system that’s best augmented by a good pair of

 I’ve already covered how I’m not too fond of the kickstand add-on, so I won’t belabor that point.
 The detachable keyboard, though, is a more traditional design.
 It snaps onto the bottom of the tablet magnetically and has pogo pins to make the necessary connection.
 Like most detachable keyboards today, it can lie flat or prop up at an angle.
 When in the latter mode, it’s at a comfortable angle, although there’s some bounce when typing.
 It’s much like the Surface Go 3 in this regard, whereas the Lenovo ThinkPad X12 Detachable‘s keyboard is much more rigid.

 I found the keyboard itself to be a little small, yet another characteristic shared with the Surface Go 3.
 The keycaps are tiny, and there’s not much spacing.
 The switches are also very loose, lacking a snappy mechanism and suffering from a loud, clanky bottoming action.

 I wasn’t a fan of this keyboard and much preferred the snappier, more precise Surface Go 3 version.
 As I said, I wrote this review using the HP Chromebook x2 11, and the keyboard was the only thing holding me back.